VDBWRAIR/bio_bits/docs/scripts/aln_pca.rst

     Y   -8  1   -8  0   1   -8  1   1   0   10  1
     ~   1   1   1   1   1   1   1   1   1   1   1

-*Note*: Any non listed base will be assigned a 1
+*Note*: Any non listed base will be assigned a 1 as it will be looked up using the ``~`` key

 This matrix is also included with the source code of this project as ``jalview_snm.txt``

-Since this is just a space separated file we can just paste it into a file and supply the file path using the ``--substitution-matrix`` option.
+Since this is just a space separated file we can just paste it into a file and supply the file path using the ``--substitution-matrix`` option as you can see above in the examples.

 Any tab delimited file will work as long as it has the Nucleotides for the X and Y axis and has numerical values for each cell.
+If your matrix does not include a lookup for every substitution possible it will error or you can include the 'all' lookup ``~`` as the table above does.
+What this does is for any base that is not listed in the table, it will instead lookup using the ``~`` listed value.
+For example, if we use the above substitution table and tried looking up a substitution of an ``A`` to a ``W`` it would yield the value ``1``.

-This substitution matrix would yield the following identity matrix:
+If we use the same input fasta sequence as above using the JalView substitution matrix, it would yield the following identity matrix:

 +---+---+---+---+---+
 |   |id1|id2|id3|id4|